philc/book-notes/psychology of money - housel.md

     hate."
   * "The correct lesson to learn from surprises is that the world is surprising", and not simply that "I'll never make that mistake again."
+  * "Bubbles do their damage when long-term investors playing one game setart taking their cues from those short-term traders playing another."
+  * Fine vs. fee
+    * "Thinking of market volatility as a fee rather than a fine is an important part of developing the kind of mindset that lets you stick around long enough for investing gains to work in your favor."
+    * You can't get something for free.
+If you want a good return, you must be willing to pay its fee of high volatility.
+    * "The worthwhile tradeoff of fees is obvious when it's clear you're paying one."
+  * Human interest is asymmetric between losses and gains.
+This makes pessimism generally more compelling.
+But most people should choose optimism in thier investor outlook, because the world generally gets better for most people over time.
 * Intro
   * In finance and investing, people who are untrained can regularly outperform those who are far more knowledgeable.
 In what other profession is that the case? none.
 Argues this is because financial success